Bali for the Firstimer

 What to see in Bali, what to do, where to sleep, where to eat?
 Find all our advice, good addresses and ideas for visits to discover authentic Bali, off the beaten track!
 In the meantime, we want to offer you a short article with our advice, ideas and tips for visiting Bali for the firstimer.

-Ah Bali, its rice fields, its surf spots and its sunsets…
+Ah Bali, its rice fields, its surf spots, diving spots and its sunsets…

 This destination makes more than one dream!
 But Bali is much more than that.
 It is a magical island where the gods reign, where the inhabitants offer you their most beautiful smile, it is an island with relaxing and rejuvenating landscapes… Bali is paradise!